elastic/apm/specs/agents/tracing-spans.md

 A non-default value for this configuration option should override any value set for the deprecated `span_frames_min_duration`.

-#### Stack traces with OpenTelemetry agents

-Agents that are based on OpenTelemetry should use the `elastic.span.stack_trace` attribute to store the span stack trace.
-The exception should be stored in plain text using the usual text format for the platform.

 ### Exit spans

 Exit spans are spans that describe a call to an external service,